Fall Decor in 2025: What's Hot and What's Not

 Here are curated recommendations for 2025 fall decor, with estimated costs based on averages from Amazon, Target, and HomeGoods.
 Focus on sustainable, trend-aligned pieces.

-- Textiles (Throws and Pillows): Velvet throws in olive green ($20-60) for sofas, and quilted pillows with floral patterns ($10-40 each).
+- Textiles (Throws and Pillows): Velvet throws ($20-60) for sofas, and quilted pillows with floral patterns ($10-40 each).
 Sheepskins ($30-80) add texture to floors or chairs.

 - Rugs and Mats: Grounding mats in earthy tones ($20-60) or small area rugs with subtle patterns ($50-150) for entryways.